INTRODUCING OUR NARRATORS

 We spoke to 20 individuals who are first- or second-generation Americans, born into Jewish immigrant families that settled in the Greater Boston area in the early twentieth century.
 As children and grandchildren of immigrants, they describe the process of acculturation into American society and a generational straddling of two worlds: between the old and the new and between the religious and the secular.
 Whether their families followed traditional, Orthodox Jewish practice or a more Americanized Jewish cultural observance, every narrator was profoundly shaped by their Jewish home and neighborhood life.

 At the same time that they share similar experiences across the neighborhoods, each narrator has a unique voice and story to tell.
 Listen to their full oral histories in our Digital Library and Archives.

-Learn about the Jewish history of Dorchester and Roxbury, and hear memories of the neighborhoods.
+Learn about Chelsea’s Jewish history, and hear memories of the neighborhood.